JoeyHendricks/python-benchmark-harness/README.md

 > States of options are saved in a static yaml options file.
 > That is why settings can be defined just once or changed on the fly.

-## Learn more about test driven performance testing and QuickPotato with the links down below:
+## Learn more about test driven performance testing and QuickPotato through the links down below:

 If you want to learn more about test driven performance testing and want to see how this project reached its current state?